Tokamak: Instability

 On 4 July 1952, Nikolai Filippov's group measured neutrons being released from a linear pinch machine.
-Lev Artsimovich demanded that they check everything before concluding fusion had occurred, and during these checks, they found that the neutrons were not from fusion at all.
-This same linear arrangement had also occurred to researchers in the UK and US, and their machines showed the same behaviour.
+Lev Artsimovich demanded that they check everything before concluding that fusion had occurred, and during these checks, they found that the neutrons were not from fusion at all.
+This same linear arrangement had also occurred to researchers in the UK and US, and their machines showed the same behavior.
 But the great secrecy surrounding the type of research meant that none of the groups were aware that others were also working on it, let alone having the identical problem.

 After much study, it was found that some of the released neutrons were produced by instabilities in the plasma.
 There were two common types of instability, the sausage that was seen primarily in linear machines, and the kink which was most common in the toroidal machines.
 Groups in all three countries began studying the formation of these instabilities and potential ways to address them.
 Important contributions to the field were made by Martin David Kruskal and Martin Schwarzschild in the US, and Shafranov in the USSR.

 One idea that came from these studies became known as the "stabilized pinch".
 This concept added additional coils to the outside of the chamber, which created a magnetic field that would be present in the plasma before the pinch discharge.
-In most concepts, the externally induced field was relatively weak, and because a plasma is diamagnetic, it penetrated only the outer areas of the plasma.
+In most concepts, the externally-induced field was relatively weak, and because a plasma is diamagnetic, it penetrated only the outer areas of the plasma.
 When the pinch discharge occurred and the plasma quickly contracted, this field became "frozen in" to the resulting filament, creating a strong field in its outer layers.
 In the US, this was known as "giving the plasma a backbone".

 Sakharov revisited his original toroidal concepts and came to a slightly different conclusion about how to stabilize the plasma.
 The layout would be the same as the stabilized pinch concept, but the role of the two fields would be reversed.
-Instead of weak externally induced magnetic fields providing stabilization and a strong pinch current responsible for confinement, in the new layout, the external field would be much more powerful in order to provide the majority of confinement, while the current would be much smaller and responsible for the stabilizing effect.
+Instead of weak externally-induced magnetic fields providing stabilization and a strong pinch current responsible for confinement, in the new layout, the external field would be much more powerful in order to provide the majority of confinement, while the current would be much smaller and responsible for the stabilizing effect.